MobileID-Strong-Authentication/mobileid-enabler-adfs/README.md

 A [Mobile ID Account](swisscom.com/mid) is required.
 Please check the following points before you continue with this tutorial:
 * Read the [Mobile ID Reference Guide](https://github.com/MobileID-Strong-Authentication/mobileid-api/blob/main/doc/) chapter 2 and 8
 * You got your unique `AP_ID` (Application Provider Identifier) from Swisscom
-* You have created a P12-file (PKCS#12 / private key) according to chapter 8.
+* You have created a PFX file (PKCS#12 / private key / with a .p12 file extension) according to chapter 8.
 In this tutorial it is referred as `YourMobileIdKeyFile.p12`
 * You have created a CRT-file (X509 Cert / public key) and wrote down the value of the thumbprint (sometimes called fingerprint).
-In this tutorial that value is required for the `SslMidClientCertThumbprint` configuration.
+In this tutorial that value is required for the `SslMidClientCertThumbprint` configuration in the [myconfig13.xml](https://github.com/MobileID-Strong-Authentication/mobileid-enabler-adfs/blob/main/samples/myconfig13.xml).
 To get a SHA1 fingerprint: ```$ openssl x509 -in YourMobileIdCrtFile.crt -fingerprint -noout```

 ### Runtime Environment

 #### Installer v1.3.x

-* Microsoft Windows Server 2016, 2019, 2022
+* Works with Microsoft Windows Server 2016, 2019, 2022

 #### Installer v1.2.x

-* Microsoft Windows Server 2012 R2
+* Works with Microsoft Windows Server 2012 R2

 ### Build Environment